-- Designating April 2023 as "Preserving and Protecting Local News Month" and recognizing the importance and significance of local news. - Whereas the United States was founded on the principle of freedom of the press enshrined in the First Amendment to the Constitution of the United States, which declares that "Congress shall make no law . . . abridging the freedom of speech, or of the press . . ."; - Whereas an informed citizenry depends on accurate and unbiased news reporting to inform the judgment of the people; - Whereas a robust, diverse, and sustainable local news presence leads to civic engagement and the buttressing of democratic norms and practices;
+- Designating April 2024 as "Preserving and Protecting Local News Month" and recognizing the importance and significance of local news. - Whereas the United States was founded on the principle of freedom of the press enshrined in the First Amendment to the Constitution of the United States, which declares that "Congress shall make no law . . . abridging the freedom of speech, or of the press . . ."; - Whereas an informed citizenry depends on accurate and unbiased news reporting to inform the judgment of the people;

-- Whereas the absence of local news outlets and investigative reporting allows local government corruption and corporate malfeasance to go unchecked; - Whereas local journalists help combat disinformation by using their community knowledge and connections to debunk fraudulent or misleading content; - Whereas local cable franchises routinely provide for public educational and government access channels on their systems, and those channels- - (1) offer vital local civic programming that informs communities; - (2) provide news and information not often available on other local broadcast channels or cable; - (3) supplement local journalism; and - (4) at times, are the only source for local news; - Whereas the people of the United States trust local news sources by a 2-to-1 margin;
+- Whereas a robust, diverse, and sustainable local news presence leads to civic engagement and the buttressing of democratic norms and practices; - Whereas local news provides vital information on local, State, and national elections to help United States citizens execute their civic responsibility; - Whereas the absence of local news outlets and investigative reporting allows local government corruption and corporate malfeasance to go unchecked; - Whereas local journalists help combat misinformation and disinformation by using their community knowledge and connections to debunk fraudulent or misleading content; - Whereas local cable franchises routinely provide for public educational and government access channels on their systems, and those channels- - (1) offer vital local civic programming that informs communities; - (2) provide news and information not often available on other local broadcast channels or cable; - (3) supplement local journalism; and - (4) at times, are the only source for local news; - Whereas more than 3/4 of the United States citizenry trust local news sources;